Why Has My Screed Cracked? Should I Worry?

 Screed Cracked Repairs

 Some times you may have a little bit of a gap under the screed and it starts to fill that up.
 So, some times it could run a little bit further than you anticipate.
 For a generally weak screed, so if it’s not sound and it’s starting to crumble and you think it’s because of lack of strength and other things, then a penetrating resin might be the answer.
-So, what that is is the resin actually sinks into the screed.
-So, it’s got to be open textured enough to allow that to happen.
-So, some times the surface needs to be mechanically abraded to allow the resin to sink in.
+The resin actually sinks into the screed.
+It has got to be open textured enough to allow that to happen.
+Some times the surface needs to be mechanically abraded to allow the resin to sink in.
 But that sinks in, and then it hardens and strengthens the screed.
 That’s quite an expensive process and it is actually cheaper generally to remove the screed and to start again.
-So, you’d probably look at that if down time wasn’t an answer or wasn’t possible.
+You would probably look at that if down time wasn’t an answer or wasn’t possible.